buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Types/IfcTaskTypeEnum.md

 Disposing or getting rid of something.

 ### EMERGENCY
+Tasks required when responding to an emergency situation.
+This may be applicable across all kinds of object in the model, for example spaces, zones, and systems may have emergency tasks in the case of a different emergency conditions.

 ### INSPECTION
+Tasks required to conduct an inspection of the object.

 ### INSTALLATION
 Installing something (equivalent to construction but more commonly used for engineering tasks).